 A Romanian Traditional House From XVIIIth Century

+Exploring the Romanian countryside is a rewarding adventure.
+In the old villages one can find true gems hidden in plain view.
 It felt like we found a treasury.
 And we did.
-The house is described in a book from 1950, “Old Houses from Bukovina”.
+The house is described in a book from 1950, “Old Houses from Bucovina”.
 Unlike many old houses nowadays, which are either abandoned, or in museums, this one is inhabited by a family.
 It has life in it.
+This is why we love to visit Bucovina.

 The log house gives the feeling of a safe, long lasting structure, built on river stones foundation.